JeroenSlobbe/Tutorials/DockerHardening/readme.md

 ### 2.0.
 Threat model of the application

 For any security evaluation it's good practice to document your security assumptions and threat model upfront.
-In general we have limited time that we want to spend on something (even though, some companies might spend months on threat modeling) realistically there is a limit to what can and can't be covered.
+In general we have limited time that we want to spend on something (even though, some companies might spend months on threat modeling), realistically there is a limit to what can and can't be covered.
 The main purpose of this walkthrough is to gain a basic understanding of docker security controls and validate its working against a practical attack.

 We assume an attacker scenario, where a docker application (python) is exposed to the external world.
 The application has a Remote Code Execution vulnerability and as such the attacker has full arbitrary command execution inside the container.
-The attacker does not have however any credentials or direct access to the docker daemon.
+The attacker does not, have any credentials or direct access to the docker daemon.
 By hardening the container we want to establish the following security objectives:

 - **#1 Objective:** avoid that an attacker can abuse the RCE to make a significant impact on the host system;
 - **#2 Objective:** ensure any RCE only results in getting a minimal foothold to the container